-An FDNY violation is an official notice that a property is not in compliance with the New York City Fire Code and/or Fire Department Rules.
+A FDNY violation is an official notice that a property is not in compliance with the New York City Fire Code and/or Fire Department Rules.
 Some infractions are minor, while others can create dangerous situations resulting in immediate action by the Fire Department or even the issuance of a criminal summons.
 Violations can be found during an FDNY inspection or based on complaints to the City.
-The following types of violations are issued/ordered in New York City: Notice of Violation, Violation Order, Criminal Summonses and a Vacate Order.
+The following types of violations are issued/ordered in New York City: FDNY Summons, Criminal Court Summons, Violation Order and a Vacate Order.

 The FDNY can provide copies of violations.
 To ensure quick delivery, be sure to complete the Copy of Violation Request Form and attach all required documents.
 Please note, Vacate Orders can be obtained only in person.
 For additonal information or questions, contact the Fire Department.

 The NYC Business portal is a one-stop online tool for businesses in New York City.
 You can use the site to apply for or renew licenses, pay for violations or learn to avoid them, identify regulations and incentives, and get all of the information you need to stay in compliance with New York City rules and regulations.